Rating: ****

 Starring: A.J.
 Cook, Ali Larter and Tony Todd

-For a mini-classic, Final Destination has a lot going on for just one flick.
-Death hellbent on killing off those who are "lucky" enough to skip their due date is a film idea any horror lovers would like to see again and again, so Part 2 is inevitable to happen, rounding up a new set of teenage targets who may or may not be the lucky few who will get to their destination unscathed.
+For a cult classic, Final Destination (2000) has a lot going on for just one flick; Death hellbent on killing off those who were "lucky" enough to skip their due date is a film idea any horror lovers would like to see again and again, so a sequel was inevitable to happen, rounding up a new set of targets who may or may not be the lucky few who will get to their destination unscathed.

-After the awesome and nicely orchestrated car crash, the film is quick to pick up the pace to deliver us more gruesome deaths with varying build and tools.
-The next deaths have us going from a small apartments to a dental check-up, with an escalating suspense as one situation leads for the worse and the kills come by unsuspectingly from everyday objects that you never would expect can kill anyone.
-(Or at least you suspected can.
-This is one of the many flick that proves how evil airbags are!)
-From then, it's one to two more deaths before the story decides to slow down for a breather to show us how all of this is connected from the first movie from Clear Rivers (who's bitter about the fact that her boyfriend, Alex Browning, is killed by a flying brick) and with another visit to local mortician Bludworth.
-(Still played by Tony Todd) I do find the connection to be a little concluding but, for the time being, it did make sense a bit even if the message is simple: Death is soon catching up and he's picking them off as quickly as possible.
+After the awesome and nicely orchestrated car crash, Final Destination 2 (2003) is quick to pick up the pace to deliver us more gruesome deaths with varying build and tools.
+These fresh set of demises have us going from small apartments to a dental check-up, with an escalating suspense as one situation leads for the worse and the kills come unsuspectingly from everyday objects that you never would have expected can kill anyone.
+The story does rear up whenever the direction needs a breather from a death or two, showing us how all of this is connected from the first movie as Clear Rivers (who's bitter about the fact that her boyfriend, Alex Browning, is killed by a flying brick) piece things together and notes the peculiarity of Death going by its intended targets backwards.
+I do find the connection between the two films kinda neat in a gimmicky way, and it does say a bit as to why the accidents in this film are far more brutal than the first's, mainly it's the Reaper grimly making sure its grand cosmic design has no further loose threads.

-You can pretty much tell this entry, while attempting to stay focused on the serious and grim tone of the first, has mellowed down a bit and added a few humor and camp for a more enjoyable popcorn muncher.
-Following the pattern of the first, it's still a howdunnit with Goldsberg-esque set-pieces playing as the murder weapons of the unfortunate survivors, with a promisingly higher death toll.
-The gore is immense with practical effects used more efficiently compared to CG and the kills have gone craftier.
-Pretty much, Final Destination 2 took the rule of the sequel and sacrificed some of its atmosphere for the blood which works, but it killed some of the scares and tone of the film in favor of more shocks and chuckles.
+You can pretty much tell this entry, while attempting to stay focused on the serious and grim tone of the first, hammed up a bit, adding a few humor and camp for a more enjoyable popcorn muncher.
+Following the pattern of the first, it's still a howdunnit with Goldsberg-esque set-pieces playing as the murder weapons against the unfortunate survivors, promisingly higher death toll.
+The gore is delicious eye candy with practical effects and CG effects used efficiently for visually craftier kills.
+Basically, Final Destination 2 (2003) took the rule of the sequel and sacrificed some of its atmosphere and tone, in favor of more splashy-red shocks and chuckles, but whenever the film needs to mellow down to give its characters a moment to take what's happening all in, it does so with a fair level of plight and depth.
+Something I can definitely appreciate.

-As a sequel, it's doesn't really live any higher.
-It's predictable in a sense of plot patterns and suffers a lot of cliches that markets this franchise, with only the orchestrated accidents and witty comebacks managing to save it.
-If it's any of a winning combination, FD2 has one leg on the grue and doom feeling of the first and one leg into the tirades of camp and torture that the next line of sequels would soon religiously follow with their own variations.
-It's nowhere a better entre' of its parent, Final Destination 2 still marked a thrilling gore ride that's just as entertaining as the first.
+As a sequel, Final Destination 2 (2003) didn't really reinvent the franchise's steady wheel that much, so much so that it's predictable in its plotting and clichés.
+Still, the orchestrated accidents and witty comebacks manage to save it, having one leg on the gloom and doom feeling of the original, and one leg into the tirades of camp and torture that the next line of sequels would soon religiously follow with their own variations.
+It's nowhere a better entre' per se, but a thrilling gore ride that's simply entertaining!

 Bodycount:

-1 female and 2 males ran over by truck
+2 males and 1 female ran over by a truck

-1 male impaled on the eye with ladder
+1 male impaled on the eye by a falling ladder

 1 male seen dead from freak brick accident (photo)